casusa/jquery-dropUpload/README.md

 - Improved code documentation

+- Data attached to a File tended to get lost with jquery.filedrop when several files are were queued

-- File size limit in bytesThis script focuses on minimalism and doesn't do anything
+- File size limit in bytes

 Key differences to jquery.filedrop